 Conversation with two professors

-Early in the morning, I left by bus, back towards Hue where I will have a stopover for a day, before taking the sleeper bus to Ninh Binh.
+Early in the morning, I left by bus, back towards Hue, where I will have a stopover for a day before taking the sleeper bus to Ninh Binh.
 During a short break, two elderly Vietnamese join me for a conversation.
 One is a professor of geology, the other in environmental studies.
 We end up having an interesting chat about Catholicism versus Buddhism.
 Furthermore, I get an explanation of Ninh Binh.
 Their families reside there.
-Most sights are nearby the city and the effects of the recent typhoon no longer form a threat to stay there.
+Most sights are near the city, and the effects of the recent typhoon no longer form a threat to stay there.

 A lot of time to waste before taking the sleeper bus to Ninh Binh

 In Hue, I get off the bus, and I am overwhelmed by a troop of cyclo and motor drivers.
 I resist their offers and hire a cyclo to drive me to the hotel of my choice.
 In the hotel, I immediately book my ticket for the sleeper bus to Ninh Binh for tomorrow night.
-So today and a large part of tomorrow are a bit wasted days, as I have seen everything of interest already.
+Today and a large part of tomorrow are a bit wasted days, as I have already seen everything of interest.

 A discussion about Catholicism